nabbelbabbel/nabbelbabbel.github.io/_posts/2023-07-03-azure-quantum-elements.md

 reaction processes by exploration of [chemical reaction networks](https://doi.org/10.1146/annurev-physchem-071119-040123).
 All software packages are open-source and can also be downloaded from GitHub and PyPI.
 The repositories can be found at [https://github.com/qcscine/](https://github.com/qcscine/).
-SCINE one of my long-term research projects central to my work in the Reiher research group at ETH Zurich, it is developed by many fantastic people and I am happy to see our work broadcasted to many more researchers in academia and industry around the world.
+SCINE is one of my long-term research projects and is central to my work in the Reiher research group at ETH Zurich, it is developed by many fantastic people and I am happy to see our work broadcasted to many more researchers in academia and industry around the world.